 How To Know When Heat Has Ended

-Can I Prevent My Female Dog From Going Into Heat?
+Can I Prevent My Dog From Going Into Heat?

-Yes!
+Rather than asking how long does a dog stay in heat, you may well as whether or not you can stop your dog from going on heat in the first place, and the answer to that question is a resounding Yes!
 As mentioned earlier, the best way to do this is to have her spayed before she goes into her first estrus phase.
 This will prevent the estrus phase altogether, and will also prevent accidental pregnancy.
 It also has the added benefit of decreasing her likelihood of breast cancer or other reproductive illnesses.
-It is an urban legend that having one litter of puppies before spaying is healthier for the mother.
+It is an urban legend that having one litter of puppies before spaying is better for the dogs health.

 When Is the Earliest I Can Spay My Dog?